 by Jeff Tunnell

 When we set out from home on a journey, whether short or long, we think first about the direction to take.
 We estimate how long it will take to arrive at our destination, and consider the resources needed for making the trip.
-It doesn’t matter if we are using a plane, boat, car, bicycle, or walking, planning the outing is essential for a successful expedition.
+It doesn’t matter if we are walking or using a plane, boat, car, or bicycle, planning the outing is essential for a successful expedition.
+If you need a new bike, you might want to visit sites like https://www.aventon.com/collections/electric-assist-bike-aventon for more info.

 Leaving home, depending on your circumstances, you will look for an existing roadway, waterway, highway, skyway, or pathway that someone has traveled before and is a trustworthy route for your needs.
 It may be a simple walk from your village to the next on a simple dirt path, but you would rather find that path, than need a machete to make our own.